Son of Blagger

 Son of Blagger, the sequel to Blagger, is a scrolling platform game created by Tony Crowther and released by Alligata for the Commodore 64 computer in 1983.
 A ZX Spectrum port by Elliot Gay and a BBC Micro port were released in 1984.

 Legacy

-A clone of Son of Blagger was released for Amiga, titled Jonas Fulstrand.
+A clone of Son of Blagger was released for the Amiga, titled Jonas Fulstrand.
 The game was released on a PD-Soft disk as Son of Blagger.